badgamerbad/Learning/Graphics/3D/blender/2.7/README.md

 - <img src="create-new-texture-for-mesh.jpg" alt="create-new-texture-for-mesh">

 ### Baking (Generating the texture Maps)
+<b>Note: </b> if the exported obj doesnt have the uv layer with texture, then select the render engine - blender render

 #### AO (Ambient Occulusion)
 - select the mesh and go into `edit mode`